PythonOT/POT/docs/source/readme.rst

 It provides the following solvers:

--  OT solver for the linear program/ Earth Movers Distance [1].
+-  OT Network Flow solver for the linear program/ Earth Movers Distance [1].
 -  Entropic regularization OT solver with Sinkhorn Knopp Algorithm [2] and stabilized version [9][10] with optional GPU implementation (required cudamat).